benji011/myspace_nextjs/README.md

 The original styles and layout was originally forked from [wittenbrocks tom-myspace-page](https://wittenbrock.github.io/toms-myspace-page).
 Please send him some love.

 ## TODO
+- Finish the profile page
+- Add more profiles, maybe add some dummy pages for other links.
 - Add ESLint
 - Add E2E tests
 - Deploy to Netlify